Taliban 2.0: Militants' talk peace with U.S., but past can't be erased

 Ashley Jackson, a research associate with the Overseas Development Institute think tank, spent months interviewing around 160 officials, fighters and civilians from areas controlled by the Taliban and has a unique perspective on what the group could mean to the population.

-Through shadow governments, the group monitors how people dress, and kids wear their hair.
+Through shadow governments, the group monitors how people dress and how kids wear their hair.
 If teachers are late or absent, the Taliban dock their pay.
-They try to enforce rules against radios and smartphones in an effort to control what populations know about the world outside their community.
+They try to enforce rules against radios and smartphones in an effort to control what populations know about the world outside.

 That security stems from the Taliban's control of communities but those who fall foul of its strict rules are punished.
 Meanwhile, some government areas can be lawless and plagued with criminal or militant violence.